Axia-Tech/AXIA-wiki/docs/learn/learn-validator.md

 slug: ../learn-validator
 ---

-Validators secure the [Relay Chain](learn-architecture.md#relay-chain) by staking DOT, validating proofs from collators and participating in consensus with other validators.
+Validators secure the [Relay Chain](learn-architecture.md#relay-chain) by staking SOLAR, validating proofs from collators and participating in consensus with other validators.

 These participants play a crucial role in adding new blocks to the Relay Chain and, by extension, to